NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization: Discussion

+\textbf{Extensions}---We believe no grammar will ever be likely to capture the entire set of design possibilities~\cite{mcnutt2022no} but we see a range of extensions or purpose-specific simplifications to \grammar, such as higher-level templates for common designs such as matrices, arc diagrams, maps, etc. For this first version of \grammar, we excluded a range of concepts required for some visualization techniques such as 3-dimensional techniques (e.g., ~\cite{brandes2003visualizing,bach2014visualizing}), which would likely require further interaction techniques, such as unfolding a matrix cube~\cite{bach2014visualizing} or applying a 3D distortion~\cite{carpendale1997extending}.
+Likewise, we did not explicitly consider trees~\cite{GoTree}, set structures~\cite{STAR_groups}, or hypergraphs~\cite{buono2021hypergraph}.

+Intermediate network structures such as ego-networks, graphlets, and subgraph patterns---e.g., cliques---could also be added to \grammar{} in the future.
+However, These concepts do not fit the current \codeown{transform} abstraction and may need a new type of construct, or could be specified within the \codeown{grouping} capabilities.
+Those network structures could be used to render other visualization techniques, including motif simplification~\cite{dunne2013motif}.

+Temporal networks could be supported further through advanced animation and transition techniques~\cite{bach2014visualizing}, ideally integrating existing grammars (Gemini~\cite{Gemini}) as well as stabilized layouts~\cite{archambault2012mental}.
+Finally, while \grammar{} can render node-link diagrams on maps, retrieve coordinates for location names, and can individually arrange nodes that share the same geographic locations (\autoref{fig:teaser}), extending \grammar's expressiveness to more bespoke visualization techniques for geographic network visualizations~\cite{geospatial_networks}, will require dedicated handling of geographic data, distortion, and aggregation.

-Some limitations in the expressiveness of \grammar{} are due to its semantics specifying certain things individually, rather than jointly.
-For example, \grammar{} provides options to control edge shape but currently processes edges individually rather than jointly adjusting them for edge bundling~\cite{STAR_bundling}.
-Similarly, a topological network layout is computed for a single network: for a dynamic network, \grammar{} can show the nodes and edges present at a particular time using animation or small multiples, but it must either separately compute several layouts or compute a single layout including all nodes and edges---it cannot produce a series of layouts that are stabilised to reduce node movement.
-Adjacency matrix seriation could also be performed jointly for several matrices (either corresponding to different networks, or different edge types for the same network)~\cite{simultaneous_ordering}.
-Additional and more specialized layouts or orderings can be implemented as JavaScript functions and used from within \grammar{} using the `escape-hatch' mechanism (\autoref{sec:system}): metro-lines, confluence graphs~\cite{bach2016towards}, TimeCurves~\cite{bach2015time,van2015reducing} or the custom re-ordering technique in Massive Sequence Views~\cite{massive_sequence_views}.
-Eventually, future extension can include the full functionality of packages such as networkX~\cite{networkX} or igraph~\cite{igraph}.
+Some current limitations in the expressiveness of \grammar{} are due to its semantics specifying certain things individually, rather than jointly.
+For example, \grammar{} provides options to control edge shape but currently processes each edge shape individually rather than being able to jointly adjust all edges for edge bundling~\cite{STAR_bundling}.
+The same applies to temporal stabilized layouts, already mentioned above~\cite{archambault2012mental}.
+Adjacency matrix seriation could also be performed jointly for several matrices~\cite{simultaneous_ordering}.
+More specialized layouts or orderings (such as metro-lines, confluence graphs~\cite{bach2016towards}, multi-dimensional scaling~\cite{bach2015time,van2015reducing} or the custom re-ordering technique in Massive Sequence Views~\cite{massive_sequence_views}) could be implemented and accessed as specific layouts.